mondbr/pands-weekly-tasks/README.md

 This repository is for solutions to the weekly tasks for Programming and Scripting module on Higher Diploma in Data Analytics course from [ATU](https://www.atu.ie/).

-I don't have any prevoius programming experience nor knowledge of basing coding, so I am using multiple sources and references to help me to complete the assignments.

 Each file contains comments to the code I am writing.
 Below I will explain my approach to solving the assigned task and reference the sources I researched for solving the problems.

 ## Table of contents: